Redocly/redocly-cli/docs/commands/bundle.md

 API definitions can grow and become difficult to manage, especially if several teams are collaborating on them.
 It's a good practice to maintain the reusable parts as separate files, and include them in the main (root) API definition by referencing them with `$ref`.
 However, most OpenAPI tools don't support that multi-file approach, and require a single-file API definition.

-Redocly OpenAPI CLI can help you combine separate API definition files into one.
+Redocly Redocly CLI can help you combine separate API definition files into one.
 The `bundle` command pulls the relevant parts of an API definition into a single file output in JSON or YAML format.

 The `bundle` command first executes preprocessors, then rules, then decorators.